MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 # About Azure Monitor SCOM Managed Instance (preview)

-This article provides you a quick service overview of Azure Monitor SCOM Managed Instance (preview).
+This article provides you with a quick service overview of Azure Monitor SCOM Managed Instance (preview).

 With the integration of SCOM Managed Instance (preview), System Center Operations Manager functionality is now available on Azure.